UVicRocketry/PDP-Monitoring-System/Docs/comms.md

 This will allow you to connect to the `AP`.
 You can now configure/monitor the wifi system by going to the `AP`'s IP address in a web browser.

+Complete configuration files for the PDP side `PDP-Antenna-Config.bin` and mission control side `Mission-Ctrl-Antenna-Config.bin` antennas are available in case the antennas are ever factory reset.

 **PharOS**

 A guide for the PharOS can be found [here](/Docs/PharOS(UN)_V1_UG.pdf)